phdd/phdd.github.io/content/post/thunderbird-taiga-integration.md

 +++

-As described in the _Getting Things Done_ methodology we have to cope with a large amount of incoming information; E-mails are outdated, but still heavily used.
-They are trapped in our client software, only transferable by copy and paste.
-Thus we need a way to import those into our favorite project management system to actually get things done.
+As described by the _Getting Things Done_ methodology we have to cope with a large amount of incoming information; especially E-mails are outdated, but still heavily used.
+They are trapped in our client software, only transferable by copy and paste the relevant content.
+Hence we need a way to import those into our favorite project management system to actually get things done.
 Working with Taiga and Thunderbird for quite a while now, I managed to write a thunderbird extension for this very purpose.

 It converts Thunderbirds mails to user stories, tasks and tickets for the [Taiga project management system](https://taiga.io).
 You can get the plugin at [thunderbird's addon repository](https://addons.mozilla.org/de/thunderbird/addon/thunderbird-taiga-integration/).